Language and Culture

 Western Armenian is an “Endangered Language” according to UNESCO, under the threat of disappearing if serious initiatives are not undertaken to reinforce it.
-The current generation is probably the last generation that can arrest or possibly reverse this process of not-so-gradual loss of a language that was a vibrant source of Armenian culture only half a century ago.
+The current generation of Armenians is probably the last generation that can arrest or possibly reverse this process of not-so-gradual loss of a language that was a vibrant source of identity in the Diaspora only half a century ago.

 The Armenian Communities Department invests considerable resources in programming that enhances the vitality of the Western Armenian language and culture.
 These initiatives necessarily entail a wide breath of activities requiring a multi-pronged approach.
 Working on language means working with students, teachers, schools, intellectuals, IT programmers, authors and publishers.

 Initiatives funded by the Armenian Communities Department support, for instance, language acquisition programmes for all ages.
 Projects that support cultural production and creativity are sponsored, as well as research on the Diaspora itself.
 Specific programmes for children are financed and assistance given to diasporan schools in the Middle East, Europe and the Americas.
 Our approach shuns the “preservation” model of the language and instead focuses on its revitalisation and long-term vitality.

 Our programming in this domain includes the following initiatives: